-Coreopsis ‘Jethro Tull’ is a hybrid cross between Coreopsis auriculata L. var.
-‘Zamfir’ (female parent) and Coreopsis lanceolata L. var.
-‘Early Sunrise’ (male parent).
+Coreopsis ‘Jethro Tull’ is a hybrid cross between Coreopsis auriculata ‘Zamfir’ (female parent) and Coreopsis lanceolata ‘Early Sunrise’ (male parent).
 This cultivar was introduced by Itsaul Plants in 2008 (PP18789).

 A good friend and fellow plant collector, Walley Morse, gave me this clump of Coreopsis ‘Jethro Tull’ in the spring of 2012.
 It did very well so I brought it with me when I moved back to the family farm in mid-Missouri in February 2013.

 Coreopsis species are very variable and classifying them is complicated to explain.
 They are very closely related to the genus Bidens.
 Several Coreopsis species have been moved to other genera including Bidens.
-The Wikipedia gives great information provided by GRIN (Germplasm Resources Information Network-USDA) which divides the species into 11 sections… GEEZ!
+Wikipedia gives great information provided by the USDA Plants Database (formerly GRIN-Germplasm Resources Information Network-USDA) which divides the species into 11 sections… GEEZ!
 Coreopsis is a very variable species.

 Size: 18” tall and wide